gvwilson/sensibleadventures/nardica/nardica.md

 Every screen that Iffy could see flickered.
 When their images reformed,
-they showed a younger version of Ignacio, but instead of a knit cap or a Reclamation uniform, he was wearing the Zillions' green and gold.
+they showed a younger version of the Reclamation officer, but instead of a brown and gray uniform, he was wearing the Zillions' green and gold.

-Ignacio pulled his arm out of Aunt Naggie's.
+The Reclamation officer pulled his arm out of Aunt Naggie's.
 "Keep walking," he ordered,
 slipping the square piece of tech from his pocket into her shopping bag.
 Without waiting for an answer he angled through the crowd